Medical Abortion (At-Home Abortion)

 Plan a follow-up visit in 2 to 3 weeks.
 It is very important for patients to have a follow-up examination especially if pregnancy symptoms have not decreased.

-Two options for your follow-up to verify whether or not you expelled your pregnancy tissue successfully.
+There are four options for your follow-up assessment to verify you have successfully expelled your pregnancy tissue completely.

 Additional Information on Abortion Pill (Medical Abortion):